British PM Johnson's own brother quits on eve of Brexit election campaign

 The main choices on offer are Johnson’s insistence on leaving the EU on Oct.
 31, come what may, and Labour leader Jeremy Corbyn’s hard-left socialist vision, coupled with a promise of a fresh referendum with an option to stay in the EU.

 Jacob Rees-Mogg, who manages government business in the House of Commons, said parliament would be asked again on Monday, after the blocking bill becomes law, to approve a snap election.
-On Wednesday, lawmakers had rejected Johnson’s request for an Oct.
+On Wednesday, lawmakers rejected Johnson’s request for an Oct.
 15 poll.

-The Brexit crisis has for three years overshadowed European Union affairs, eroded Britain’s reputation as a stable pillar of the West and seen sterling lunge back and forth in tune to the probability of a ‘no-deal’ exit.
+The Brexit crisis has for three years overshadowed European Union affairs, eroded Britain’s reputation as a stable pillar of the West and seen sterling lunge back and forth in line with the probability of a ‘no-deal’ exit.

 Asked if Brexit would happen on Oct.
 31, Johnson’s belligerent senior adviser Dominic Cummings, a focus of many departing Conservative lawmakers’ grievances, told Reuters: “Trust the people.”

-A spokesman for the prime minister said his speech would make the case that “it is now time for the people to decide after parliament has failed them, so we can resolve this once and for all”.
+A spokesman for the prime minister said his speech on Thursday would make the case that “it is now time for the people to decide after parliament has failed them, so we can resolve this once and for all”.

-“Jeremy Corbyn continues not only to block Brexit but is now also stopping the people having their say by refusing a general election.”
+Opposition parties say they are in favor of an election in principle, but are debating whether or not to accept Johnson’s proposed date.
+Johnson has accused Corbyn of cowardice for not facilitating a snap poll.

+At a meeting with U.S. Vice President Mike Pence in Downing Street on Thursday, Johnson quipped: “We’re not too keen on your chlorinated chicken — we have a gigantic chlorinated chicken of our own here on the opposition benches.”

+The prospect that Britain will have to accept imports of chlorine-washed chicken from the United States in any trade deal between the two has become a symbol of what remainers say will be a weak negotiating position after Brexit.

+Pence, who laughed, said the United States supported Britain’s decision to leave the EU.

-The opposition Labour Party cast Johnson’s language - including calling Corbyn a “chicken” - as pathetic, said he was trying to act like U.S. President Donald Trump, and compared him to a 3-year-old toddler having a tantrum.
+The opposition Labour Party cast Johnson’s language as pathetic, saying he was trying to act like U.S. President Donald Trump and comparing him to a tantrumming toddler.

-Against the dollar, the pound rose 0.8% to $1.2353, after jumping 1.4% on Wednesday on the sense that the prospect of a ‘no-deal’ exit had receded.
+The sense that the prospect of a ‘no-deal’ exit had receded pushed the pound 1.4% higher on Wednesday and it rose 0.8% to $1.2353 on Thursday.
 UBS Global Wealth Management said sterling could rally to $1.30 if Brexit was delayed until January 2020 and an election was held after October.
 [GBP/]

-Opposition parties say they are in favor of an election in principle, but were on Thursday debating whether or not to accept Johnson’s proposed date of Oct.
-15 - before Britain is due to leave the EU.

-While sterling rose on parliament’s bid to block a no-deal exit, an election before Brexit would allow Johnson, if he won, to repeal the blocking bill.
+An election before Brexit would allow Johnson, if he won, to repeal the blocking bill.
 The law will pass the upper house, the Lords, by Friday evening.

 Diplomats said an election campaign would halt any Brexit talks with the EU and expressed frustration with the turmoil in British politics at such an important juncture in European history.